UPDATED: JULY 05, 2023 | 2 MIN READ

 If you’re under 26, your parent or legal guardian can claim you as an independent.
 It applies whether you stay on a parent’s plan or purchase your own.
 But you don’t qualify for subsidies if you’re considered someone’s dependent.

-Are you going to stay on your parent’s health insurance plan or enroll on your own?
+Will you stay on your parent’s health insurance plan or enroll on your own?

 It may be easier to stay with your parent’s existing health plan.
 But you may have trouble locating network providers at school.
 Finding a health center within your school with in-network providers may be more manageable.